andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/SUMA/SUMA_04_GroupAnalysisOnTheSurface.rst

 2. Re-run the t-tests, this time using 3dMEMA with the REML results from the surface analysis.
 How do they differ from the non-REML analysis?
 Is it similar to the difference you observed between the REML and non-REML analyses with the volumetric data?

 3. Re-run the surface analyses using a larger smoothing kernel, such as 10mm or 15mm.
 How do the results change?
 Do you think it is appropriate to use a larger smoothing kernel in this case?
+Why or why not?

+4. See `this page <https://afni.nimh.nih.gov/pub/dist/doc/htmldoc/SUMA/Controllers.html#suma-controllers>`__ for a summary of what all the different SUMA buttons do, noting the similarity between them and the AFNI controller.
+Experiment with different color maps, opacities, and viewing options.